hynek/svcs/README.md

 <!-- begin-pypi -->

-# A Service Registry for Dependency Injection
+# A Service Locator for Python

 > **Warning**
 > ☠️ Not ready yet! ☠️